-If you’re soon going to be buying a Mac, please make sure you equip it with enough memory (RAM) when you buy it.
+If you’re going to be buying a Mac soon, please make sure you equip it with enough memory (RAM) when you buy it.
 Increasingly, Apple is soldering memory into the computer.
-The advantage of doing this is that computer cases can be thinner.
+The advantage of doing this is that computer cases can be thinner and one can get a bit better performance.
 The disadvantage is that it will no longer be possible to add more memory at a later date, which used to be a very common upgrade.
 Consequently, I increasingly recommend buying a custom-configured Mac that has enough storage space and memory instead of a pre-configured, off-the-shelf Mac.

 Let’s start by making sure that everybody is clear on the difference between memory and storage.
 Applications, like Excel, Safari and iTunes, as well as your data files, like email messages, your resume, your budget, your photos and song files, are all permanently stored in the computer’s storage.
 Until a few years ago, a computer’s storage was with a hard drive.
 Increasingly, hard drives are being supplanted by flash storage.
 When you open an application, like Safari, or play a song file, then you are temporarily copying the application or data file from storage into your Mac’s memory.
 Thus, memory is your computer’s working space or temporary storage.
 If you like to have a handful of applications open at the same time then you should have at least 8 GB of memory in your Mac.
 Personally, I have about a dozen applications open most of the time and I equipped my laptop with 16 GB of memory.
 Graphic artists and others who use memory-intensive applications like Adobe Photoshop should also consider equipping their Macs with 16 GB, or more, even if they are only using a handful of applications at a time.
 The more memory your Mac has the better it’ll perform when you have numerous applications open concurrently.

 [Please also consider reading my other Tech Tip about how to equip your Mac with enough storage space.]